 Then, of course, Cognac also has a lot of history.
 Its majestic castle, for instance, was the birthplace of one of France’s most illustrious kings, and the House of Martell is a historic site where three centuries of cognac knowledge and know-how is laid bare for you to explore.

 Just a few hundred metres from the centre of Cognac, Hôtel Chais Monnet is the town’s first luxury hotel by French architect Didier Poignant, and the creativity of it- mysterious rather than clean-lined- makes for a swanky bolthole of dark panels, sand-colored floors and uplifting lightness in its blonde and beige oak furniture.

-The absolute draw, however, is its brasserie, under which is a semi-underground space where tables surrounded by towering barrels of ageing brandies make for an otherworldly escape.
+The absolute draw, however, is its brasserie, under which is a semi-underground space where tables are surrounded by towering barrels of ageing brandies make for an otherworldly escape.
 In more ways than one, the Hôtel Chais Monnet is one of a kind, and if you’re going to Cognac, it’s the place to stay.